lucee/task-event-gateway/README.md

 ```
 'templatePath':"/cron"
 ```
 This can be an absolute directory path, a mapping or a path relative to the webroot.
-The TEG then will look for changes in all teh .cfm templates in that directory, as a minimal requirement to be executed,they need the following metadata in the beginning of the file:
+The TEG then will look for changes in all the .cfm templates in that directory, as a minimal requirement to be executed,they need the following metadata in the beginning of the file:
 ```
 <!---
 @task "CFML Dummy Task"